 We write $\NS{}$, $\NS{n}$, $\NS{\fin}$ and $\NS{\infty}$ for the theories of normed spaces where the dimension is respectively unconstrained, constrained to be $n$, constrained to be finite and constrained to be infinite.
 We write $\BS{}$, $\BS{n}$ etc. for the theories of Banach spaces with the corresponding constraints on the dimension.
 As finite-dimensional normed spaces are Banach spaces, $\BS{n} = \NS{n}$ and $\BS{\fin} = \NS{\fin}$.

-\begin{Theorem} There is a primitive recursive reduction of second-order arithmetic to any of the theories $\BS{}$, $\BS{\infty}$, $\NS{}$, $\NS{n}$, $\NS{\fin}$, and $\NS{\infty}$ ($n \ge 2$). \end{Theorem} \Proof What we need to apply theorem~\ref{thm:mult-undec} is provided by part {\em(ii)} of lemma~\ref{lma:nat} using lemma~\ref{lma:arbcard} in the cases of $\NS{n}$ for $n > 2$, $\BS{\infty}$ and $\NS{\infty}$. \Done
+\begin{Theorem} There is a primitive recursive reduction of second-order arithmetic to any of the theories $\BS{}$, $\BS{\infty}$, $\NS{}$, $\NS{n}$, $\NS{\fin}$, and $\NS{\infty}$ ($n \ge 2$). \end{Theorem} \Proof What we need to apply Theorem~\ref{thm:mult-undec} is provided by part {\em(ii)} of Lemma~\ref{lma:nat} using Lemma~\ref{lma:arbcard} in the cases of $\NS{n}$ for $n > 2$, $\BS{\infty}$ and $\NS{\infty}$. \Done

-This is already a satisfyingly sharp result, since as we observed at the beginning of this section, the theory of 1-dimensional normed spaces reduces to the theory of the reals.
+Theorem~\ref{thm:L-reduction} is already a satisfyingly sharp result, since as we observed at the beginning of this section, the theory of 1-dimensional normed spaces reduces to the theory of the real numbers.
 But with a little more work, we can show that scalar multiplication can be defined in our space $\sX$ in the additive language $\LA$ and so get a reduction of second-order arithmetic to purely additive normed space theory.
 To this end we define some more geometric predicates. ``$\Func{ESD}$'' stands for ``extreme points, same direction''.

 I.e., $\pESD{\Vv, \Vw}$ holds iff $\Vv + \Vw$ is an extreme point of the disc $D_{\Norm{\Vv + \Vw}}$ and equality holds in the triangle inequality for $\Vv$ and $\Vw$.
 I claim that $\pESD{\Vv, \Vw}$ holds in any normed space iff either $\Vv = \Vw = \VO$ or there is an extreme point $\Vu$ of the unit disc such that $\Vv = x\Vu$ and $\Vw = y\Vu$ for some non-negative $x$ and $y$.
 Thus $\pESD{\Vv, \Vw}$ holds in $\sX$ iff $\Vv$ and $\Vw$ lie on the same side of the origin on the $x$-axis or on one of the lines $l_i$.
 My claim follows easily from the following lemma: